MetalCarlosR/MOV/Practica2/README.md

 # High level components
-In this section well have a breve description of the more important components of the game.
+In this section well have a brief description of the more important components of the game.

 ![esquema](https://user-images.githubusercontent.com/55288550/146690151-c5aaf523-a0e4-41cf-89dc-59097ccd91d2.png)